Everything you need to know about coming along to QH.

 Promoters sometimes offer tickets with added benefits such as photo opportunities, a chance to sit in on the soundcheck and limited edition merchandise.
 These tickets aren't usually sold through The Queen's Hall so your ticket provider will give you details ahead of the event.

 We encourage everyone with a mobile device to select the 'e-ticket' option rather than choosing printed tickets.
 You can show this on your mobile device screen when you arrive.

 There are also options for collecting physical tickets at the Box Office or having them posted to you for a small fee.

 Many artists and promoters choose to sell merchandise such as t-shirts and posters.
 This will be available in the bar area.
 Some classical concerts have programmes available, which you can purchase from an Usher.
-These will often need to be paid for with cash; to find the closest cash machine, turn right out of the front of building and cross diagonally at the crossroads where there are machines at Sainsbury's.
+These will sometimes need to be paid for with cash; to find the closest cash machine, turn right out of the front of building and cross diagonally at the crossroads where there are machines at Sainsbury's.

 Public WiFi is available throughout The Queen's Hall on the network called, unsurprisingly, QueensHall.
 You will need to enter a couple of details in order to sign up to use this, but it's a quick and painless process.

 Individual shows will have age restrictions, but as a general rule all unrestricted (standing) gigs are for over 14s only.
 Anyone under the age of 16 must be accompanied by an adult.

 If you experience aggressive or anti-social behaviour from other customers please speak to a member of staff immediately.
 The Queen's Hall does not tolerate this kind of behaviour to customers, performers or staff and will take the appropriate action, which may include calling the police.